 Yes.
-ZSentry is certified by the U.S. Government to provide a HIPAA-compliant EMR (Electronic Medical Records) solution (CHPL Product Number: IG-2482-11-0040), including encryption when exchanging electronic health information (§170.302.v) and providing an electronic copy of health information (§170.304.f).Why is ZSentry secure?
+ZSentry is ONC/CHPL certified to provide a HIPAA-compliant EMR (Electronic Medical Records) solution (CHPL Product Number: IG-2482-11-0040), including encryption when exchanging electronic health information (§170.302.v) and providing an electronic copy of health information (§170.304.f).Why is ZSentry secure?

 Regarding HIPAA and other regulatory requirements, such as FERPA and U.S. state privacy laws, the levels and extent limits of ZSentry compliance are specified in the ZSentry Compliance Statement» including safeguarding protected health information (PHI), privacy, security, and integrity.

-In summary, ZSentry provides compliance on a technical level, under HIPAA, HITECH Safe Harbor, and other rules as well, without requiring users to sign a Business Associate Agreement (although a BAA can be signed if desired).
+In summary, ZSentry provides compliance on a technical level, under HIPAA, HITECH Safe Harbor, and other rules as well, and exempting customers of signing a Business Associate Agreement (although a BAA can be signed if desired).

-ZSentry has three properties that distinguish it from other security technologies using passwords:People are easily fooled by phishing.
+ZSentry has several properties that distinguish it from other security technologies using passwords, such as:People are easily fooled by phishing.
 Can ZSentry help?

 Conventionally, you cannot.
 Sending an email necessarily entails copying the message to other systems, which you may not have access to or even know of, potentially archiving the email forever.
 Senders and recipients may delete email files but, often, files can be easily undeleted or copied from a back-up.
 Senders and recipients may also get a screenshot of the email and save it.
 The result is undesired email retention, and an open risk for disclosure.Why is ZSentry better?
 What is the Sans Target technology?